zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/next-steps.md

 # Next Steps

-At this point, hopefully you've gone through the suggested stages of iteration -- starting small with the ultra quickstart and then using the step-by-step approach, and then finally using iterations to improve and learn more about how to improve the finetuned model.
+At this point, hopefully you've gone through the suggested stages of iteration to improve and learn more about how to improve the finetuned model.
 You'll have accumulated a sense of what the important areas of focus are:

 - what is it that makes your model better?
 - what is it that makes your model worse?